 You probably think yogurt and coffee don’t go well together and what a strange idea to combine them.
 Believe me, this is a very popular and addictive Vietnamese drink and perhaps my most favorite coffee drink.

 With regard to Vietnamese coffee, you can find detailed information about Vietnamese ground coffee in my Vietnamese coffee recipe post.
 Our favorite is Trung Nguyen Legendee Gold Creative 8 brand.
-You can buy Trung Nguyen brand coffee at Asian grocery stores or on Amazon.
-A lot of Vietnamese families in the US. like to use Cafe Du Monde ground coffee.
+If you visit Vietnam, I strongly recommend coffee blends from Cau Dat farm brand.

 How to Make Vietnamese Yogurt Coffee (Sua Chua Cafe)